-Subparagraph 2(1)(d)(ii) requires that, to be excluded from the definition of "specified derivative", a contract must not permit cash settlement in place of delivery unless physical settlement is rendered impossible or commercially unreasonable as a result of an intervening event or occurrence not reasonably within the control of the counterparties, their affiliates or their agents.
+Subparagraph 2(1)(d)(ii) requires that, to be excluded from the definition of "specified derivative", a contract must not, other than as described above under subparagraph

+2(1)(d)(i), permit cash settlement in place of delivery unless physical settlement is rendered impossible or commercially unreasonable as a result of an intervening event or occurrence not reasonably within the control of the counterparties, their affiliates or their agents.
 A change in the market value of the commodity itself will not render delivery commercially unreasonable.
 In general, we consider examples of events not reasonably within the control of the counterparties to include: